When deciding with whom to invest, you should ask yourself the two following questions:

 First, let’s focus on what MedEdits is not:

-- We are not professionals from other industries who have studied the medical admissions data and process to guide you.
+- We are not entrepreneurs from other industries who have studied the medical admissions data and process to guide you.
 These individuals have no actual experience in clinical medicine, academic medicine, or medical admissions.

 - We are not peer advisors or current medical students who advise you based on what worked for us when we applied to medical school or residency.